Poincare: Recommending Publication Venues via Treatment Effect Estimation: Related Work

-Causal inference analyzes the cause and effect of treatments.
-It is different from the inference of association, and this difference is known as the phrase ``\emph{correlation does not imply causation}.''
-In this study, we employ the Rubin causal model \cite{rubin1974estimating}, where we consider potential outcomes.
-Notice that it is impossible to observe counterfactual potential outcomes, i.e., there exists the \emph{fundamental problem of causal inference}.
-For example, in our case, we can observe the number of citations in a factual venue, but cannot observe the number of citations in the other (counterfactual) venues.
-The estimation of causal effects from observational data is a critical research topic in the machine learning and data mining community and has many applications including advertisement \cite{sun2015causal}, education \cite{zhao2017estimating}, and recommendation \cite{schnabel2016recommendations, gilotte2019offline}.
-There are a plenty of machine learning and statistical methods to estimate causal effects.
-For example, Johansson et al. \cite{johansson2016learning} and Shalit et al. \cite{shalit2017estimating} proposed to learn effective representations that have similar distributions between the treatment and control population.
-Schnabel et al. \cite{schnabel2016recommendations} correct biases by the empirical risk minimization of the inverse propensity scoring \cite[\S 12]{imbens2015causal}.
-K{\"u}nzel et al. \cite{kunzel2019metalearners} proposed some strategies (meta-learners) for estimating treatment effects.
-Yao et al. \cite{yao2020survey} provided an extensive survey of causal inference.
+The estimation of treatment effects from observational data is a critical research topic in science \citep{spirtes2000causation, imbens2015causal, morgan2015counterfactuals, pearl2009causality}.
+In this study, we employ the Rubin causal model \citep{rubin1974estimating}, where we consider potential outcomes.
+Notice that it is impossible to observe counterfactual potential outcomes.
+For example, in the case of citation prediction, we can observe the number of citations in a factual venue but cannot observe the number of citations in the other (counterfactual) venues.
+Causal inference frameworks have been employed in the informetrics literature.
+For example, Traag \citep{traag2021inferring} employed Bayesian modeling and a causal inference perspective to investigate the influence of journals.
+Davis et al. \citep{davis2008open} conducted randomized controlled trials to estimate the effect of open access publishing.
+To the best of knowledge, this paper is the first to recommend publication venues using the treatment effect estimation framework.
+The treatment effect estimation has many applications in the machine learning and data mining community including advertisement \citep{dalessandro2012causally, perlich2012bid, wang2014efficient, sun2015causal, wang2015robust, li2016matching}, education \citep{zhao2017estimating, olaya2020uplift}, and recommendation \citep{schnabel2016recommendations, sharma2015estimating, bonner2018causal, gilotte2019offline, joachims2016counterfactual}.
+For example, in the advertisement setting, we want to estimate the sales of a product with and without an advertisement and to decide whether we should place an advertisement.
+There are plenty of machine learning and statistical methods to estimate treatment effects.
+For example, Johansson et al. \citep{johansson2016learning} and Shalit et al. \citep{shalit2017estimating} proposed to learn effective representations that have similar distributions between the treatment and control population.
+Schnabel et al. \citep{yoon2018ganite} proposed to use generative adversarial networks \citep{goodfellow2014generative} to estimate treatment effects.
+Schnabel et al. \citep{schnabel2016recommendations} correct biases by the empirical risk minimization of the inverse propensity scoring.
+K{\"u}nzel et al. \citep{kunzel2019metalearners} proposed some strategies (meta-learners) for estimating treatment effects.
+Although most of the existing works focused on the binary treatment setting, several previous works tackled multiple treatment settings \citep{rzepakowski2012decision, zhao2017uplift, zhao2017practically} as in the setting of this paper.
+Pearl \citep{pearl2009causal} provided a survey for causal inference, and Yao et al.'s survey \citep{yao2020survey} was from the perspective of machine learning and data mining.
+In this paper, we develop an effective academic venue recommender system using an off-the-shelf framework develop in the machine learning literature.